 University recognizes faculty, staff with high honors

-(Aug.
-13, 2020) JEFFERSON CITY, Tenn. — Carson-Newman University presented the institution’s most prestigious faculty and staff recognitions during an Aug.
-13 Faculty & Staff Worship Service and Awards Presentation.
+(April 8, 2021) JEFFERSON CITY, Tenn. — Carson-Newman University presented the institution’s most prestigious faculty and staff recognitions during an April 8 Honors Convocation.

-Measels received the Distinguished Faculty Award, the University's highest honor given to a faculty member.
-In addition to being a long-serving professor of music, Measels was director of the Ball Institute for Church Music prior to his retirement this year.
-He has served multiple times as chair of the Music Department.
+Stooksbury received the Distinguished Faculty Award, the University's highest honor given to a faculty member.
+In addition to being a professor of Political Science, Stooksbury serves as the chair of the History, Political Science and Sociology Department.

-Nancy Farris and David Tuell were named the 2020 SOAR Award recipients, the highest honor given to staff members.
+Anita Newport and Mike Van Bruggen were named the 2021 SOAR Award recipients, the highest honor given to staff members.
 Recipients must have served C-N for at least five years and exhibit passion for furthering the University’s mission, excellence in their job performance, and positivity in their spirit and attitude.

-The award includes a $500 donation to the charity of Dean’s choosing, which was the Morristown Church of Christ Barnabus Fund.
+The award includes a $500 donation to the charity of Dye’s choosing.

 Founded in 1851, Carson-Newman is a Christian liberal arts-based university affiliated with the Tennessee Baptist Convention.
 The University is located in Jefferson City, Tennessee, among the foothills of the Great Smoky Mountains and celebrated a record 2,900 students in the fall.
 Carson-Newman offers 50 undergraduate majors, as well as associate, bachelor’s, master’s and doctoral degrees.